Bounded Synthesis of Resilient Supervisors: Introduction

-We assume there exists an adversarial attacker that can corrupt a subset of events sent from the supervisor to the actuators (i.e., compromised controllable events).
-The attacker's goal is to cause damages on the attacked closed-loop systems.
-Any supervisor that can guard against the damages caused by attackers is said to be resilient.
-In this work, we shall address the problem of resilient supervisor synthesis against actuator enablement and disablement attacks.
-The main contributions of this paper are as follows.
+In addition to the closed-loop system, formed by the plant and the supervisor, we assume the existence of an attacker that may corrupt a subset of events sent from the sensors to the supervisor (i.e., compromised observable events) and a subset of events sent from the supervisor to the actuators (i.e., compromised controllable events).
+The attacker's goal is to inflict damages upon the attacked closed-loop system in a general sense, e.g., breaking confidentiality or causing physical damages.
+Any supervisor that can guard against damages caused by attackers is said to be resilient (against attacks).

-\begin{enumerate} \item [$\bullet$] We provide a generalized formulation of actuator attack.
-Compared with~\cite{Lin2018},~\cite{Zhu2018}, we allow general control constraints on the supervisors and general attack constraints on the attackers. \item [$\bullet$] We model each actuator attacker as a Moore automaton and propose a new composition operator to construct the attacked closed-loop system, for any given plant, supervisor and actuator attacker. \item [$\bullet$] We generalize the supervisor obfuscation problem and formulate the resilient supervisor synthesis problem with a range-control target~\cite{YL17}. \item [$\bullet$] We provide a constraint based approach for the bounded synthesis of resilient supervisors against actuator attacks. \end{enumerate}